memgraph/docs/docs/installation/overview.md

 ## Windows

-You can choose to install Memgraph with Docker or through the Windows Subsystem for Linux (WSL):
+You can choosechoosechoose to install Memgraph with Docker or through the Windows Subsystem for Linux (WSL):

 - **[Docker 🐳](/installation/windows/docker-installation.md)**